 On a molecular level, there are many unknowns.
 We don't yet know how the free radicals lead to genetic alterations in brain tissue and we don't know if antioxidants could prevent someone from becoming a lefty.
 We don't know precisely how the brain gets rewired and we haven't seen a clustering of lefties around the equator, where sun exposure is theoretically greater.
 And, of course, there are millions of people who were conceived during the winter who still turned out to be left-handed, though that obviously doesn't disprove a shift in probabilities.

 The riddle of left-handedness remains unsolved but there does seem to be a clear association between a summer conception and an increased chance of becoming an elite left-handed baseball player.
 So short of tying your kid's right arm behind his back, the best way to produce a lefty might be to grab your spouse and head to the bedroom.
-Summer is just around the corner.
+Summer is almost over.

-Matt McCarthy is board-certified in internal medicine.
+Matt McCarthy is an assistant professor of medicine at Weill Cornell Medical College in Manhattan.
 You can follow him on Twitter here.

 1 There are several advantages to being left-handed in baseball.
 For pitchers, it's partly supply and demand.
 Nearly a quarter of Major League pitchers are lefties, which is more than double the national average, and for a variety of reasons many batters are less comfortable against southpaws.
 Just ask John Kruk.
 Meanwhile, left-handed batters are closer to first base, so they've got a couple steps advantage trying to beat out a grounder, Perhaps most importantly, left-handed batters get more off-handed match-ups (lefty facing a righty) which allows for a better view of the ball and a more comfortable positioning of the head.